minborg/jdk/src/java.base/share/classes/jdk/internal/misc/stable-semantics.md

 without introducing wrappers.
 Additionally, wrapper-based approaches like `StableValue` lacks the ability to access flat memory, such as `int` arrays or `MemorySegment` instances.

-## Stable Semantics
+## Toward Stable Semantics

-Stable semantics add two new read-only access modes to the JVM’s existing memory access model:
+Stable semantics adds two new read-only access modes to the JVM’s existing memory access model:

  * (new) Stable (exists only for read operations)
  * (new) StableVolatile (exists only for read operations)